 6. Weekly Sales Call Report Template

 This template helps you track weekly sales call activity and outcomes.
-Monitor key metrics such as the number of calls made, deals initiated, leads generated, and sales closed, giving you insights into your team’s performance and areas to focus on for the upcoming week.
+Monitor key metrics such as the number of calls made, deals initiated and sales closed, giving you insights into your team’s performance and areas to focus on for the upcoming week.

 7. Daily Sales KPI Template